jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/introduction.md

 there is the Export button
 on the top left.
 Clicking on this button,
-you can download a CVS
+you can download a CSV
 (comma-separated values)
 file containing all the
 information in the table